remoteit/desktop/readme.md

 # remote.it Desktop

-> Cross-platform remote.it "initiator" desktop application
+> Cross-platform remote.it desktop application

 ## Overview